sebelga/loix.me/content/projects/silentdrop/index.md

 The project has two main parts:

-* The platform itself written in Angular
+* The platform itself written in _Angular_ (2+)
-* A Content Management System written in React.
+* A Content Management System written in _React_

-Technically this project allows me to learn about Cloud Services, NoSQL database, backend programming, REST API and data layer design and Continuous Integration.
+Technically this project allows me to learn about Cloud Services, NoSQL DB, fullstack development, REST API design, data modeling and Continuous Integration/Deployment.

 ---